 Mechanism of Action

-With the help of non-absorbable, positively-charged resins such as cholestyramine, colestipol and colesevelam, bile acids in the digestive tract are prevented from being reabsorbed in the small intestines.
-This, in turn, depletes the amount of usable bile acids, forcing the 7α-hydroxylation reaction in the liver to work faster, using up more cholesterol for bile acid production.
+With the help of non-absorbable, positively-charged resins such as cholestyramine, colestipol, and colesevelam, bile acids in the digestive tract are prevented from being reabsorbed in the small intestines.
+This, in turn, depletes the number of usable bile acids, forcing the 7α-hydroxylation reaction in the liver to work faster, using up more cholesterol for bile acid production.
 Eventually, cholesterol levels in the circulation and in tissues decrease.